 - New 3.5 meter ‘Joker Boat’ with central steering consul and 25 HP Yamaha, with electric lift, outboard.
 Some pictures show the old dinghy. (both new 2015)

-A well maintained and presented English motor-yacht located on South Coast of France.
+A well maintained and presented English motor-yacht located on the South Coast of France.

 Ideally situated to enjoy idyllic holidays in the Med.

 A spacious and versatile vessel offering extended cruising opportunities or holidays in the sun.

 Contact us for more information, more photographs or to arrange an appointment to view.